 Churches, Synagogues, Mosques

-In Athens all religions are allowed and practiced by many citizens.
+Roman Catholicism is the largest religion in Sevilla, but also all religions are allowed and practised by many citizens.
 Please contact your hotel concierge for current times of services or nearby churches.

-Standard electrical voltage in Athens is 230 V AC, 50 Hz.
-In Greece the power sockets are type C and F, it also works with plug E. Appliances from North America require a Voltage converter and British ones an adaptor for the sockets in use in Greece.
+Standard electrical voltage in Seville is 230 V AC, 50 Hz.
+In Spain the power sockets are type C and F, it also works with plug E. Appliances from North America require a Voltage converter and British ones an adaptor for the sockets in use in Spain.
 Adapters are available in electronic stores in the city centre.